Symmetric Function Theory and Unitary Invariant Ensembles: Introduction

 \section{Introduction}

 Many important quantities in Random Matrix Theory, such as joint moments of traces and joint moments of characteristic polynomials, can be calculated exactly for matrices drawn from the Circular Unitary Ensemble and the other Circular Ensembles related to the classical compact groups using representation theory and the theory of symmetric polynomials.
 In the case of joint moments of the traces, this approach has proved highly successful, as in, for example, the work of Diaconis and Shahshahani \cite{Diaconis1994}.
 Similarly, the joint moments of characteristic polynomials were calculated exactly in terms of Schur polynomials by Bump and Gamburd \cite{Bump2006}, leading to expressions equivalent to those obtained using the Selberg integral and related techniques \cite{Baker1997finite, Keating2000random, Keating2000, Conrey2003}.
+Lee and Oh~\cite{Lee2020} extended the work of Bump and Gamburd \cite{Bump2006} and computed the correlation functions of characteristic polynomials in the Sato-Tato groups as sums of characters of irreducible characters of the symplectic group $Sp(N)$.
 Our aim here is to develop a parallel theory for the classical unitary invariant Hermitian ensembles of random matrices, in particular for the Gaussian (GUE), Laguerre (LUE), and Jacobi ensembles (JUE).

 Characteristic polynomials and their asymptotics have been well studied for Hermitian matrices using orthogonal polynomials, super-symmetric techniques, Selberg and Itzykson-Zuber integrals, see, for example, \cite{BH00,Borodin2006,Fyodorov2002,Fyodorov2002chiralGUE,Fyodorov2003,Baik2003}.
 Other properties including universality \cite{Strahov2003,Breuer2012}, and ensembles with external sources \cite{Fyodorov2018,Forrester2013} have also been considered.
 Here we give a symmetric-function-theoretic approach similar to that established by Bump and Gamburd \cite{Bump2006}, using generalised Schur polynomials \cite{Sergeev2014} or multivariate orthogonal polynomials \cite{Baker1997,Baker1997calogero} to compute correlation functions of characteristic polynomials for $\beta=2$ ensembles.